davidkane9/creditr/TO-DO.md

 * Fix all line wraps by reformatting code.

 * Drop the maturity slot?
 We should discuss this.

+* Add your names as authors of the package and of CDS.Rnw.

 * Things to fix in CDS.Rnw
 ** Read and completely understand the current version three times.